-AM: While the welfare hubs are not able to provide full technical and specialized services, it is bringing basic parts of the services closer to its community beneficiaries for easier access and guided utilization.
-It will also create stronger linkages between the beneficiaries and the main agencies, structures and service providers hence, creating a stronger impact.
+AM: While the Welfare Hubs are not able to provide full technical and specialized services, it is bringing basic parts of the services closer to its community beneficiaries for easier access and guided utilization.
+They also create stronger linkages between the beneficiaries and the main agencies, structures and service providers hence, creating a stronger impact.
 The initiative invests in the credibility of the church to the community as an advocate of peace, justice and development making them very influential to introduce behavioral change and acceptance of new initiatives.
-The welfare hubs will act like an ignition engine that prompts the community to start utilizing services available to them and claiming rights and protection of the vulnerable, especially the children.
+The welfare hubs are structured to act like an ignition engine that prompts the community to start utilizing services available to them and claiming rights and protection of the vulnerable, especially the children.

 SDGPP: What is your strategy to scale your impact?

 AM: Baseline and end-line surveys are part of the work plan in order to measure the impact of this innovation both to its direct and indirect beneficiaries.
 The surveys will determine how child services response and utilization has changed on the course of project implementation and how the welfare hubs affected the awareness and behavior of the community on the aspect of child welfare.
 Further, records or registers of the beneficiaries served by welfare hubs will be created and stored electronically for easier data analysis and studies.
 Both the surveys and the data recorded would be key to identify future innovations and to lobby more support for intervention.

 SDGPP: What is the most valuable lesson learned that you’d like to share for other organizations to learn from?